gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 1. In Azure IoT Central, go to Administration > Device Connection > Manage primary certificate.

-2. Click the folder icon next to the Primary box and navigate to the certificate you downloaded.
+2. Click the folder icon next to the Primary box and navigate to the directory where you downloaded the certificate.
 If you don't see the .cer file in the list, make sure that the view filter is set to All files (*).
 Select the certificate and then click the gear icon next to the Primary box.

 3. The Primary Certificate dialog box appears.
 The Subject and Thumbprint fields contain information about the current Azure Sphere tenant and primary root certificate.